-8.4 During the probationary period, vacation time shall accrue but may not be taken prior to six (6) months of continuous satisfactory service, but after six (6) months of employment, vacation time shall then be retroactive and include the first month of the employees' date of hire.
-8.5 Vacation pay shall be at the employees' current rate of pay at the time of vacation.
-Paid vacation time may be used in increments of one-half (1/2) hour.
+During the probationary period, PTO shall accrue but may not be taken prior to six (6) months of continuous satisfactory service, but after six (6) months of employment, PTO shall then be retroactive and include the first month of the employees' date of hire.

+PTO shall be at the employees' current rate of pay at the time of leave.

-8.6 The length of eligible continuous service is calculated on the basis of a "benefit year".
+The length of eligible continuous service is calculated on the basis of a "benefit year".
 This is the twelve (12) month period that begins on the employees' date of hire.

-8.7 All regular employees shall be paid upon termination of employment up to a maximum of 320 hours of vacation time earned but not used
+All regular employees shall be paid upon termination or retirement up to a maximum of 520 hours of PTO earned but not used at their current base rate of pay as presented in Appendix B.